Ayer Rajah Single Member Constituency

 Ayer Rajah Single Member Constituency (SMC) was a single member constituency in Singapore that existed from 1980 to 2006.
+The SMC had only one Member of Parliament, Tan Cheng Bock, of the People's Action Party from the creation of the SMC till its abolishment.

 History

+Ayer Rajah Constituency was first formed during the 1980 general election.
+In 1988, following the establishment of Group representation constituency (GRC) and SMC, it was known as Ayer Rajah Single Member Constituency.

 Ayer Rajah SMC was made up of Pandan Gardens estate, Teban Gardens estate, parts of Jurong East New Town and Clementi West New Town.
-In 2006, it was absorbed into the West Coast Group Representation Constituency.
+In 2006, prior to the 2006 general election, it was absorbed into the West Coast GRC.